 “Dalat turned out to be a big surprise to me.
-After exploring Vietnam from Saigon to Halong Bay and everything in between, Dalat was one place that instantly stole my heart.
+After exploring Vietnam from Ho Chi Minh to Halong Bay and everything in between, Dalat was one place that instantly stole my heart.
 First it doesn’t even look like an Asian city – with all those neatly paved roads, quaint European style cafes and lovely colonial architecture.

 “Driving around Dalat on a bike was most certainly the highlight.
 Elephant Falls were pretty epic simply for the challenging hikes all around.
 Maze Bar turned out to be one of my favourite bars of Asia for its unique ‘maze-like’ groovy cave decor.
 Apart from these, there are plenty of other attractions to keep you busy for at least a week!”

 Famous for its floating markets, Can Tho is the largest city in the region.
 As the political, cultural and economic centre of the mighty Mekong Delta, arriving in Can Tho after travelling through the wilds of Vietnam can be a bit of a shock.
 However its picturesque waterfront, complete with sculpted gardens and cafes, provides a gentle introduction to city life.